Summary

 Agile is a way of working that encourages teams to build quickly, test what they've built and iterate their work based on regular feedback and other useful data.

-Use agile principles (opens in new tab) and tools (for example, Trello, Lucid and Jira) and have processes in place that follow the governance principles for service delivery (opens in new tab).
+Use agile principles and tools (for example, Trello, Lucid and Jira) and have processes in place that follow the governance principles for service delivery.

 Why it's important

-By getting your service in front of real users as soon as possible you can get insights on how they use it and iterate based on what you learn.
+By getting your service in front of real users as soon as possible, you can get insights on how they use it and iterate based on what you learn.

 How to meet this standard in every phase